dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/querying.md

 ## Pagination

 > [!NOTE]
-> This feature was introduced in EF Core 9.0 and is stil experimental.
+> This feature was introduced in EF Core 9.0 and is still experimental.
 Please let us know how it works for you and if you have any feedback.

 Pagination refers to retrieving results in pages, rather than all at once; this is typically done for large resultsets, where a user interface is displayed, allowing users to navigate through pages of the results.